flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 ---
 layout: center
 ---
-# Other options with the NumPy C API
+# Other options within the NumPy C API

 ---